BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/dd.md

 var versions = await client.DataDragon.ListVersionsAsync();
 ```

-The latest game version is the first of the list.
+The latest game version is the first on the list.
 Since this version is usually what
-developers need, RiotBlossom offers a convenience method that allows you do this:
+developers need, RiotBlossom offers a convenience method that allows you to do this:

 ```csharp
 var version = await client.DataDragon.GetLatestVersionAsync();